 In general, such a team includes:

-The project manager is responsible for planning and defining the scope of the project, planning the resources, time and cost estimation, creating documentation, organizing meetings with clients and establishing productive cooperation between teams.
+The project manager is responsible for planning and defining the scope of the software development project, planning the resources, time and cost estimation, creating documentation, organizing meetings with clients, and establishing productive cooperation between teams.

 The responsibility of the business analyst is to analyze the potential and profitability of the product on the market, gather solutions to reach the business goals, create reports according to the metrics and technical documentation.
-Also, business analysts define functional and non-functional project requirements and align them with business objectives.
-BAs engage with executives and stakeholders to understand business objectives and create appropriate functional and non-functional project requirements.
+Also, business analysts define functional and non-functional software development project requirements and align them with business objectives.
+BAs engage with executives and stakeholders to understand business objectives and create appropriate functional and non-functional project requirements according to discovery phase business analysis.

 UI/UX responsibilities include building intuitive navigation according to user requirements.
 UX and UI design are two different elements, however, there might be one person who is experienced in both aspects of web design.